predomics/gpredomics/docs/data.md

 Note: The X file can be transposed (samples as rows) if the `features_in_rows` parameter is set to false.
 Gpredomics automatically aligns samples between X and Y files based on their IDs.

+It is possible to specify an external test set via the `Xtest` and `ytest` parameters.
+If no test set is provided, a split holdout can be generated automatically in Gpredomics according to the value of the `holdout_ratio` parameter.
+This split is stratified first by class, then by the `stratify_by` variable (if specified, see below) to ensure a good balanced representation in the training and test sets.

 ## Data annotations